Tal al-Mallohi: Detention

-Protests Against the Detention of Tal al-Mallohi
+Protests against detention

 The arrest prompted waves of criticism and condemnation by bloggers and Human Rights activists throughout the world.
 Arab bloggers published attacks on what is considered repressive random arrests in Syria.
 Since the Syrian government—a regime known for prohibiting political opposition and human rights activism —enacted emergency laws when the Baath Party took power in 1963, they were not obligated to issue an official response to the inquiries into Tal's whereabouts.
 The Syrian government has made it its policy to not comment on political arrests.

-Egyptian human rights activists on September 12, 2010 issued an invitation to organize a protest held in front of the Syrian Embassy in Cairo on September 19, 2010.
+On September 12, 2010, Egyptian human rights activists issued an invitation to organize a protest held in front of the Syrian Embassy in Cairo on September 19, 2010.
 Protesters pleaded to know her whereabouts, whilst demanding her immediate release.
 The organization Reporters without Borders was also called upon to pressure the Syrian government to put an immediate end to her captivity.

 Similarly, Human Rights Watch demanded the release of Tal al-Mallohi.
 "Detaining a high school student for nine months without charge is typical of the cruel, arbitrary behavior of Syria's security services," said Sarah Leah Whitson, Middle East director at Human Rights Watch.

 Amnesty International said that the detention of al-Mallohi is a "mystery" for the organization, adding that "the case of this student raises many questions, there is no clear reason for her arrest, and isolation from the world in this way".
-She also said that Amnesty International believes that Al-Mallohi is a prisoner of conscience, and the Syrian government imprisoned her solely because she exercised her right to express her thoughts and aspirations in a peaceful manner.
-Also noting that Tal is exposed to risk of torture and other types of abuse.
+The organization called al-Mallohi a prisoner of conscience, saying that the Syrian government imprisoned her solely because she exercised her right to express her thoughts and aspirations in a peaceful manner.

-Protests have taken place around the world in: Cairo, Pakistan, Germany, France, Washington D.C. and others.
-In addition to these protests, the first Syrian Virtual Protest took place on October 2, 2010, for the Freedom of Tal al-Mallohi.
+Protests took place around the world, including in the cities of Cairo, Pakistan, Germany, France, and Washington D.C..
+The first Syrian virtual protest took place on October 2, 2010, for the Freedom of Tal al-Mallohi.

-Earlier Arrests of Syrian Bloggers

-The case of al-Mallohi is not the first of its kind.
-Hundreds, if not thousands, of Syrians have been arrested due to their blogging, political activism or expressing their views.
-Many of whom were sentenced to long prison terms.

-Reporters without borders reported that a number of at least four influential Syrian internet activists have been behind bars in the year of 2009, making Syria classified among more than 12 countries as "enemies of the Internet" by the report.
-Syrian authorities also banned an estimated two hundred website, including Facebook, YouTube and even Wikipedia, but the Syrians citizens and human rights activists, and most users have found ways to get around the bans.